 Average High Temperature: 71°F/22°C

 Average Low Temperature: 54°F/12°C

 Rain & Clouds Index: 1.16 inches (2.9 cm) rain, 73% sunshine

 In a cool year or if you're going to be near the ocean, a jacket is still a good idea.
 Otherwise, short-sleeved shirts and light weight pants with warmer layer will be fine.
 Shorts can be comfortable on the warmest days.

 Los Angeles April Events

-- Doo Dah Parade: Held in Pasadena, this quirky parade feels like a small-town main street parade.
+- Doo Dah Parade: Held in Pasadena, this quirky parody of the Rose Parade feels like a small-town main street parade.
 Except that it morphed into a quirky, tongue-in-cheek extravaganza.
 Crowds are light enough that you can find a place to stand just a few minutes before it starts.

-- For sports fans, baseball season opens at Dodger Stadium and also for the Anaheim Angels.
+- For sports fans, baseball season opens for the Los Angeles Dodgers and Anaheim Angels.
 Check your favorite team's calendar for dates.

 - Vintage Bouquet Food and Wine Extravaganza: Beverly Hills' annual food and wine event delivers top-notch quality sipping and nibbling - in gorgeous surroundings.
 Outdoor stations feature more than 50 exhibitors.
 They include some of Los Angeles' best restaurants and specialty food vendors.
 More than a dozen wineries and a generous number of non-alcoholic beverage makers are on hand, too.
 The associated silent auction gives you a chance to get something special at a great price.
 And to top it all, proceeds of the event support the Beverly Hills Bar Association's pro bono work.

-- Classic Film Festival: This festival features showings of classic films in some of the city's finest old movie houses.
+- Classic Film Festival: This festival features screenings of classic films in some of the city's finest old movie houses.
 The sponsor is Turner Classic Movies.

 Especially Fun in April